Unrefined coconut oil provides the best natural nutrition for hair.

 - It is used as hair care oil and in the manufacturing of conditioners, shampoos, and dandruff relief creams.

 Coconut oil has been used for hair treatment in coconut producing countries such as India and the Philippines for thousands of years.
 Studies in India have been done on how effective various oils are on treating damaged hair.
 The study compared mineral oil, sunflower oil, and coconut oil because these were the three most commonly used oils in hair treatment products used in India.
-The aim of this study was to cover different treatments, and the effect of these treatments on various hair types using these three oils.
-The number of experiments to be conducted was a very high number, and a technique termed as the “Taguchi Design of Experimentation” was used.
-Their results:
+The aim of this study was to cover different treatments, and the effect of these treatments on various hair types using these three oils, see the Study Results below.

 The findings clearly indicate the strong impact that coconut oil application has to hair as compared to application of both sunflower and mineral oils.
 Among three oils, coconut oil was the only oil found to reduce the protein loss remarkably for both undamaged and damaged hair when used as a pre-wash and post-wash grooming product.